 - 3Bundle Insurance Policies

 Many insurers extend additional discounts when you add umbrella liability coverage to bundled policies.
-Compare bundled rates against purchasing separate policies from different carriers to confirm you're maximizing savings while maintaining adequate protection across all coverage types.
+Compare bundled rates against purchasing separate policies from different carriers to confirm you're maximizing savings while maintaining adequate protection.

 - 4Compare Multiple Providers

-Virginia Beach and Norfolk homeowners should confirm hurricane deductibles and coverage limits, while inland property owners need adequate wind and hail protection.
-Paying slightly more for an insurer with superior claims service often proves worthwhile when you file a claim and need prompt, fair settlement.
+Virginia Beach and Norfolk homeowners should confirm hurricane deductibles and coverage limits.
+Inland property owners need adequate wind and hail protection.
+Pay slightly more for an insurer with superior claims service.
+This proves worthwhile when you file a claim and need prompt, fair settlement.

 - 5Lower Risk Profile

 Install safety features like smoke detectors, security systems and storm shutters to reduce premiums.
-Maintaining a claim-free record saves $426 to $784 annually compared to filing one or two claims.
-Improving credit from below fair to good saves 25% annually in Virginia.
+Maintain a claim-free record to save $426 to $784 annually compared to filing one or two claims.
+Improve credit from below fair to good to save 25% annually in Virginia.
 Fredericksburg homeowners benefit from roof updates and electrical improvements that demonstrate reduced risk to insurers.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.